 What Is Organic Cotton Yarn?

 Organic cotton yarn refers to yarn that has been farmed in a specific way.
 When appropriately farmed, organic cotton yarn is created using methods that are less harmful and have much less impact on the environment than in traditional cotton farming.
 However, this is not always the case, as we will explore below.
 What you should know to start with is that yarn labeled organic is supposed to have been grown without pesticides or chemical fertilizers.

 02 of 05

 The reason that a lot of people are interested in sourcing organic cotton yarn is because they have environmental concerns about conventionally-farmed cotton, which also extend to concerns about how pesticide-treated cotton can affect human health.

 Farmed as intended, organic cotton yarn addresses some of these concerns with alternative practices.
-For example, instead of dumping toxic synthetic chemicals onto the crops, organic farmers often find ways to attract critters that naturally eat the pests that like to devour their cotton crops -- birds, other bugs, etc. They also use other methods, such as crop rotation, that are beneficial to the soil.
+For example, instead of dumping toxic synthetic chemicals onto the crops, organic farmers often find ways to attract critters that naturally eat the pests that like to devour their cotton crops.
+They also use other methods, such as crop rotation, that are beneficial to the soil.

 03 of 05

 The important thing for people to know if they are concerned about the ethics of using cotton yarn is that just because something is labeled "organic" doesn't mean that it is unproblematic.
 Just as with the debate around the labeling of "organic" in foods, there are a whole host of problems that accompany the labeling of organic cotton.
 The "natural" pesticides that are allowed to be used in organic farming, for example, sometimes have their own detrimental effects on the environment.